yvo-niedrich/codecity-visualizer/src/illustrator/README.md

 # Creating a City
-As there are many different approaches to Code Citys, any of them can be implemented as long as the model supports all the required information.
+As there are many different approaches to Code Cities, any of them can be implemented as long as the model supports all the required information.

 <br />

 # Illustrator

-## Evostreets
+## Evostreet
-The main focus of the [Evostreet][ConsitentCitiesPaper] approach is long term consistency.
+The main focus of the [Evostreet][ConsistentCitiesPaper] approach is long term consistency.
 All features introduced in the paper are implemented, but as many of these also increase the complexity and impair the general view, they can be configured and disabled (in the StreetContainer).

  * `highway.length` _(Default: `40`)_ <br />
     Length of the main highway in pixels